plvu99/Ride-Sharing-Demand-Hotspot-Detection-Using-Clustering/README.md

 Without understanding spatial demand patterns, platforms struggle to:

-* Position drivers effectively
+* position drivers effectively
-* Anticipate peak demand hours
+* anticipate peak demand hours
-* Optimize matching algorithms
+* optimize matching algorithms

 The key challenge is therefore: _How can Uber dynamically identify demand hotspots and recommend optimal zones for drivers to increase matching efficiency and reduce wait times?_